dncuug/X.PagedList/README.markdown

 		var products = MyProductDataSource.FindAllProducts(); //returns IQueryable&lt;Product&gt; representing an unknown number of products. a thousand maybe?

 		var pageNumber = page ??
-1; // if no page was specified in the querystring, default to the first page (1) var onePageOfProducts = products.ToPagedList(pageIndex, 25); // will only contain 25 products max because of the pageSize
+1; // if no page was specified in the querystring, default to the first page (1) var onePageOfProducts = products.ToPagedList(pageNumber, 25); // will only contain 25 products max because of the pageSize

 		ViewBag.OnePageOfProducts = onePageOfProducts;
 		return View();